 Trigger Point Dry Needling Treatment at Country Roads Physical Therapy

 Country Roads Physical Therapy has been providing dry needling services to patients in all our locations since 2012.
 The Physical Therapy Board of West Virginia issued supportive statements regarding dry needling, allowing it to be practiced in our state.
 The Cochrane Collaboration, the American Physical Therapy Association, and the Department of Regulatory Affairs each recognize dry needling as an effective treatment.
-If you are interested in trying dry needling therapy, contact one of our five clinics today.
+If you are interested in trying dry needling therapy, contact one of our six clinics today.

 What is Trigger Point Dry Needling?